 During lockdown we have taken Mass, other forms of worship, and Christian teaching online - on Facebook Live and YouTube.
 Mass will continue to be live streamed from St Thomas' Church at the following times:

 Opening of church buildings

-According to Government advice churches across England can reopen for private prayer from 15 June.
+According to Government advice churches across England can open for private prayer.